filyp/autocorrect/README.md

 # Autocorrect
 Spelling corrector in python.
-Currently supports English, Polish, Turkish, Russian and Ukrainian, but you can easily add new languages.
+Currently supports English, Polish, Turkish, Russian, Ukrainian and Spanish, but you can easily add new languages.

 Based on: https://github.com/phatpiglet/autocorrect